fcts000/fcts-cs-docs/docs/locations.md

     * **Timings:**
         * 8am to 8pm, Open 7 days
     * **Additional notes:**
-      Enter the office building on Carr Rd and drive straight back.
-      There is a mobile office trailer parked all the way back in the parking lot.

 1. **Claymont - Claymont - <font color="green">OPEN</font>**
     * **Address:**
     * **Location Phone Number:**